-(1) Includes balances with U.S. and non-U.S. entities such as the U.S. government and its agencies, the Federal Reserve and Federal Home Loan Bank, government-sponsored entities, states and municipalities and not-for-profit organizations.
-Counterparty country of domicile for the "Other" column is primarily the United Kingdom.

-(3) Brokerage client receivables primarily includes margin loans to retail clients.

-Off-balance sheet commitments to extend credit which includes commercial and consumer lines of credit (primarily secruities-based loans), unfunded (4) lending commitments and standby letters of credit.
-Refer to Note 16 - Commitments, Contingencies and Guarantees in our Q2 2023 Form 10-Q for further information.
+- (1) Includes balances with U.S. and non-U.S. entities such as the U.S. government and its agencies, the Federal Reserve and Federal Home Loan Bank, government-sponsored entities, states and municipalities and not-for-profit organizations. - (2) Counterparty country of domicile for the "Other" column is primarily the United Kingdom. - (3) Brokerage client receivables primarily includes margin loans to retail clients. - (4) Off-balance sheet commitments to extend credit which includes commercial and consumer lines of credit (primarily secruities-based loans), unfunded lending commitments and standby letters of credit.
+Refer to Note 15 Commitments, Contingencies and Guarantees in our Q1 2024 Form 10-Q for further information. - (5) The maturities shown in this table represent contractual maturities for available-for-sale securities, which include mortgage-backed securities ("MBS") and collateralized mortgage obligations ("CMOs").
+Since our MBS and CMO available-for-sale securities are backed by mortgages, actual maturities may differ from contractual maturities because borrowers may have the right to prepay obligations without prepayment penalties.
+Refer to Note 4 Available-for-Sale Securities in our Q1 2024 Form 10-Q for further information.